citusdata/citus_docs/faq/faq.rst

 Can I join distributed and non-distributed tables together in the same query?
 -----------------------------------------------------------------------------

-If you want to do joins between small dimension tables (regular Postgres tables) and large tables (distributed), then you can distribute the small tables as "reference tables."
-This creates a single shard replicated across all worker nodes.
-Citus will then be able to push the join down to the worker nodes.
-If the local tables you are referring to are large, we generally recommend to distribute the larger tables to reap the benefits of sharding and parallelization which Citus offers.
-For a deeper discussion, see :ref:`reference_tables` and our :ref:`joins` documentation.
+If you want to do joins between small dimension tables (regular Postgres tables) and large tables (distributed), then wrap the local table in a subquery.
+Citus' subquery execution logic will allow the join to work.
+See :ref:`join_local_dist`.

 Are there any PostgreSQL features not supported by Citus?
 ---------------------------------------------------------